caddyserver/website/src/docs/markdown/caddyfile/options.md

 Specifies the type of key to generate for TLS certificates; only change this if you have a specific need to customize it.

 ##### `cert_issuer`
 Defines the issuer (or source) of TLS certificates.
+The tokens following the name of the issuer set up the issuer the same as if specified in the [`tls` directive](/docs/caddyfile/directives/tls#issuer).